KalStormBYU/forensics_creations/README.md

 #### Docker-Compose Breakdown

-(I ended up just editing the actual file so you can just copy and paste it here if you want)

 How to Start the Container and Add Adlists:

-Open the command line and navigate to the folder with your docker-compose.yaml file Type in “docker-compose up -d”
+1. Open the command line and navigate to the folder with your docker-compose.yaml file
+2. Type in “docker-compose up -d”
-This will run through your docker-compose file and spin up a container for every entry it finds.
+- This will run through your docker-compose file and spin up a container for every entry it finds.
 In this case we only have Pihole in there so that is the only container it will create.
-The “-d” creates it in detached mode so you won’t see all of the output from the process of creating it.
+- The “-d” creates it in detached mode so you won’t see all of the output from the process of creating it.
-Watch the console and if all goes well you should see that Pihole was created successfully.
+3. Watch the console and if all goes well you should see that Pihole was created successfully.
-Navigate to the IP address of the machine it is on followed by “:8888/admin/login.php” Sign in with the credentials you set in the docker-compose file Select “Adlists” from the side navigation bar.
+4. Navigate to the IP address of the machine it is on followed by “:8888/admin/login.php”
+5. Sign in with the credentials you set in the docker-compose file
+6. Select “Adlists” from the side navigation bar.
-Place in the adlists you would like to use in the “Address” field and hit “Add” Click on the link that says “online” in the Hints section to update the adlists in Pihole’s settings
+7. Place in the adlists you would like to use in the “Address” field and hit “Add”
+8. Click on the link that says “online” in the Hints section to update the adlists in Pihole’s settings

 General Tips:

-Start with one or two adlists and then build from there.
+- Start with one or two adlists and then build from there.
 The more you add, the longer it will take to process each request.
-If you use Pihole as a network wide DNS then make sure to have a backup DNS provider just in case the Pihole goes down.
+- If you use Pihole as a network wide DNS then make sure to have a backup DNS provider just in case the Pihole goes down.
 If you don’t specify a backup then you will be unable to access the internet via DNS.
-If you like a list but it blocks a certain domain that you like, don’t edit the list–just add the domain you want to access to your whitelist!
+- If you like a list but it blocks a certain domain that you like, don’t edit the list–just add the domain you want to access to your whitelist!
-Remember that Pihole doesn’t just block computer ads.
+- Remember that Pihole doesn’t just block computer ads.
 It can block telemetry, Smart TV ads, phone game ads, fake news websites, gambling sites, and inappropriate content.

 ### Test Case Evidence